goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 `[14e4:2712]`: is the device's `[vendor id:device id]`, these vendor id identifiers are assigned by the PCI standard body to hardware vendors.
 Vendors are then free to define there own vendor id's.
-The full list of official vendor id's and released device id can be found : https://admin.pci-ids.ucw.cz/read/PC/14e4 or in a less user friendly format in the linux kernel code : https://github.com/torvalds/linux/blob/7aac71907bdea16e2754a782b9d9155449a9d49d/include/linux/pci_ids.h#L160-L3256
+The full list of official vendor id's and released device id can be found : https://admin.pci-ids.ucw.cz/read/PC/14e4 or in the linux kernel code : https://github.com/torvalds/linux/blob/7aac71907bdea16e2754a782b9d9155449a9d49d/include/linux/pci_ids.h#L160-L3256

-`type 01`: PCIe has two trypes of devices, bridges allowing the connection of multiple downstream devices to an upstream device, and endpoints.
+`type 01`: PCIe has two types of devices, bridges allowing the connection of multiple downstream devices to an upstream device, and endpoints are the leafs.
 Bridges are of type `01` and endpoints of type `00`.

-`class 0x60400`: is the PCIe device class and catheogrises what kind of function this device performs.
-It has the following format `0x[Base Class (8 bits)][Sub Class (8 bits)][Programming Interface (8 bits)]`, though the nasty little secret is that the sub class field is often ignored.
+`class 0x60400`: is the PCIe device class, it categorizes the kind of function the device performs.
+It uses the following format `0x[Base Class (8 bits)][Sub Class (8 bits)][Programming Interface (8 bits)]`, ( note : the sub class field might be unused ).
-A list of class and sub class idenfiers can be found: https://admin.pci-ids.ucw.cz/read/PD or in the linux codebase : https://github.com/torvalds/linux/blob/7aac71907bdea16e2754a782b9d9155449a9d49d/include/linux/pci_ids.h#L15-L158
+A list of class and sub class identifiers can be found: https://admin.pci-ids.ucw.cz/read/PD or in the linux codebase : https://github.com/torvalds/linux/blob/7aac71907bdea16e2754a782b9d9155449a9d49d/include/linux/pci_ids.h#L15-L158

 ### Dmesg log

-Of our dmesg content the follow two lines are the most relevant :
+The two most interesting lines of the `dmesg` log are :
 ```
 [    0.388790] pci 0000:00:00.0: [14e4:2712] type 01 class 0x060400
 [    0.495759] pci 0000:01:00.0: [dabc:1017] type 00 class 0x020000
 ```

-Firstly the PCIe subsystem is logging at `0000:00:00.0` it has discovered a Broadcom ( vendor id `14e4` ) BCM2712 PCIe Bridge ( device id `0x2712` ).
+Firstly the PCIe subsystem logs that at `0000:00:00.0` it has discovered a Broadcom BCM2712 PCIe Bridge ( vendor id `14e4`, device id `0x2712` ).This bridge (type `01`) class `0x0604xx` tells us it is a PCI-to-PCI bridge, meaning it is essentially creating additional PCIe lanes downstream for endpoint devices or additional bridges.
-As the name suggests and the type of `01` confirms this is a bridge, the class of `0x0604xx` tells us exactly what it bridges to.
-Here it is a PCI-to-PCI bridge, meaning that more devices can be connected downstream of it, as such, the search continues.

-The subsystem then discovers a second device at `0000:01:00.0`, this is an endpoint device as indicated by its type of `00` and its class of `0x02000` tells us this is ethernet networking equipment.
+The subsystem then discovers a second device at `0000:01:00.0`, this is an endpoint (type `00`), and class `0x02000` tells us it is an ethernet networking equipment.
-Our next hint is the `dabc` doesn't correspond to a known vendor id.
-When designing a PCIe interface in hardware these are parameters we can set.
-Additionally, among the different ways Linux uses to identify which driver to load for a PCIe device the vendor id and device id can be used.
-Supposing we are implementing custom logic, in order to prevent any bug where the wrong driver could be loaded, it is best to use a separate vendor id.
+Of note `dabc` doesn't correspond to a known vendor id.
+When designing a PCIe interface in hardware these are parameters we can configured.
+Additionally, among the different ways Linux uses to identify which driver to load for a PCIe device the vendor id and device id can be used for matching.
+Supposing we are implementing custom logic, in order to prevent any bug where the wrong driver might be loaded, it is best to use a separate vendor id.
-This also helps identify your custom accelerator at a glance.
+This also helps identify your custom accelerator at a glance and use it to load your custom driver.

-As such, it is not surprising to see an unknown vendor id appear for an FPGA, this with the class as an ethernet networking device give us strong indication this is our board.
+As such, it is not surprising to see an unknown vendor id appear for an FPGA, this with the class as an ethernet networking device is a strong hint this is our board.

 ### Full PCIe device status

-The dmesg logs gave us a good overview of the situation but for additional details we can turn to `lspci`.
+Dmesg logs have already given us a good indication that our FPGA board and its PCIe interface was working but to confirm with certainty that the device with vendor id `dabc` is our FPGA we now turn to `lspci`.
-The most verbose output gives us a full overview of the devices capabilities and current configuration.
+`lscpi -vvv` is the most verbose output and gives us a full overview of the detected PCIe devices capabilities and current configurations.

 Broadcom bridge: